Free Tools

 M4AApple ecosystem, decent quality at small sizeLess universal than MP3

 For almost every everyday task, MP3 is the right default: it is small, plays everywhere, and is exactly what transcription and podcast tools expect.
-Vidocu exports MP3 so your audio is ready to use without a conversion step.
+Vidocu exports MP3, WAV, AAC, FLAC, or OGG, so your audio is ready to use without a separate conversion step.

 What people do with the extracted audio